Vorwerk (company): Kobold and direct sales

-Further diversification
+Era of Jörg Mittelsten Scheid

-In 1969, Dr. Jörg Mittelsten Scheid, Werner’s son, succeeded his uncle as head of the family business.
+In 1969, Dr. Jörg Mittelsten Scheid, Werner's son, succeeded his uncle as head of the family business.
 Three years later, Günter Busch and Bernd Balders became the first managing partners who were not members of the founding family.

-While up to the end of the 1960s the company focused mainly on the production and sale of vacuum cleaners, carpets and upholstery fabrics, ever since that time it has continually diversified, initially into the services sector.
-Vorwerk was co-founder of the akf bank in 1968; in 1970 the in-house data processing department brought forth the ZEDA Gesellschaft für Datenverarbeitung und EDV-Beratung mbH & Co.
-KG; and the founding of Hygienic Service Gebäudereinigung und Umweltpflege GmbH in 1974 was the germ cell that led to the Hectas Facility Services division.
+In the 1950s, refrigerators, washing machines, spin dryers and carpet brushes were added to the product range.
+Until the end of the 1960s, however, the company concentrated mainly on the production and sale of vacuum cleaners, carpets and upholstery fabrics.
+The company then began to diversify, initially into the service sector.
+Vorwerk was co-founder of the akf bank in 1968; in 1970 the in-house data processing department brought forth the ZEDA Gesellschaft für Datenverarbeitung und EDV-Beratung and the founding of Hygienic Service Gebäudereinigung und Umweltpflege GmbH in 1974 led to the Hectas Facility Services division.
 At the same time, the company was also expanding its range of household products.
-This included the launch of the Thermomix food processor in 1971, followed by Vorwerk Fitted Kitchens in 1974.
+This included the launch of the Thermomix food processor in 1971, followed by Vorwerk fitted kitchens in 1974.

 The company kicked off the 21st century with a number of new acquisitions and restructuring projects.
-In 2001, Vorwerk purchased the Lux Asia Pacific direct sales organization from the Swedish Electrolux group, thus consolidating its position on the Asian market.
-The next year saw the introduction of the “Feelina” ironing system, and the year after that the spin-off of the company’s data processing services: ZEDA was sold to T-Systems in 2003.
+In 2001, Vorwerk purchased the Lux Asia Pacific direct sales organization from the Swedish Electrolux group.
+The next year saw the introduction of the “Feelina” ironing system, and the year after that the spin-off of the company's data processing services: ZEDA was sold to T-Systems in 2003.
 The final coup was the acquisition of American cosmetic manufacturer Jafra Cosmetics in May 2004.

-At the end of 2005, Jörg Mittelsten Scheid left the board.
-Since January 2013, corporate management at Vorwerk has been in the hands of: Walter Muyres (Managing Partner), Reiner Strecker (Managing Partner) and Frank van Oers (Managing Partner).
+By the end of 2005, Jörg Mittelsten Scheid left the board.

-In 2017, Vorwerk acquired robotic vacuum manufacturer Neato Robotics.